ds283/CppTransport/README.md

 Some development has been supported by other sources, including:

-* The UK Science and Technology Facilities Council grant number ST/L000652/1, which funded the science programme at the University of Sussex Astronomy Centre from April 2014 - April 2017.
+* The UK Science and Technology Facilities Council via grants ST/I000976/1 and ST/L000652/1, which funded the science programme at the University of Sussex Astronomy Centre from April 2011-March 2014 and April 2014-March 2017, respectively.

 * The Leverhulme Trust via a Philip Leverhulme Prize.